7 Best Binoculars For Hunting: Top Glass

 What kind of binoculars you need depends on what kind of hunting you do.

-If you’re in the woods with a max range of 50-100 yards, you probably don’t need binoculars at all.
-But an inexpensive pair to keep with you just in case, won’t hurt.
+If you’re in close quarters, like the woods with a range of 50-100 yards, you may not need binoculars, but having an inexpensive pair as backup is useful.

 What Magnification To Choose